NicoMandel/winterschool_project_code_2021/README.md

 # Winter School Project: Learning Semantics of 3D point Clouds
 This is a group project for the UTS Winter School on SLAM for Deformable Objects, 2021.

+## Completed work:
+Most changes are in the branch `nico` and have not been merged to main
+1. Generated point clouds through completion of function in `utils.py`
+2. Augmentation of the point cloud through:
+    * constraining points to lie inside the unit circle
+        * at time of creating the dataset
+        * translation by center of mass
+        * scaling by point of largest distance
+    * Rotation around the z-axis
+        * at runtime - for augmentation changes at every epoch
+        * using the `tensorflow-graphics` package
+3. Added base network for classification according to the paper and supplementary material of the paper into `network.py`
+4. Added scaling factor to the network filter sizes - for faster convergence of point cloud samples and testing
+5. Added custom regularizer to constrain the affine transformation, see Equation 2 of the paper
+6. Added network for segmentation - this can be found in the branch `smit`
+7. Added argument parser for faster use
+8. Added plotting of sample results from one batch.
+(Should) Work with batch sizes <= 16

 ## Problem Description
 Understanding what objects are present in a scene or what the constituent parts of an object are is useful for several robotics applications such as navigation, mapping and interaction.
 In this project